mitogen-hq/mitogen/docs/ansible.rst

   memory and CPU spikes on both host and target machine, due to delivering the file as a single large message.
 If many machines are targetted with a large file, the host machine could easily exhaust available RAM.
-This will be fixed soon as it's likely to be tickled by common playbook use cases.
+This will be fixed soon as it's likely to be tickled by common playbooks.

 * `Asynchronous Actions And Polling
   <https://docs.ansible.com/ansible/latest/playbooks_async.html>`_ has received